 You should not drink alcohol while taking either Vicodin or Percocet.
 Combining alcohol and these painkillers can cause extreme dizziness or drowsiness, and can even be deadly.
 In some cases, taking one of these drugs with alcohol can cause liver damage.
 This is true if you drink more than three alcoholic drinks per day, have alcoholic liver disease, or have a history of alcohol abuse.

 Vicodin and Percocet are opioid pain medications that are similar in many ways.
 Some of the main ways in which they differ are strengths and cost.
-Also, Vicodin has a few more drug interactions, and might also have a higher chance of causing constipation.

 - Would one of these drugs benefit me more than the other?